ducorteam/docs/ruedu-react-admin/0.0.1/README.md

    ```
 3. Run the following commands to set up the project:

-  Yarn is an established open-source package manager used to manage dependencies in JavaScript projects.
-It assists with the process of
-  installing, updating, configuring, and removing packages dependencies, eventually helping you reach your objectives faster with fewer
+`pnpm` is a fast and disk space-efficient package manager for managing dependencies in JavaScript projects.
+It helps with installing, updating, configuring, and removing dependencies, allowing you to reach your goals more quickly and with fewer distractions.
-  distractions.

- > **Note**: Unlike most other package managers, which typically defer to pnpm for non-install-related commands, pnpm reimplements all
- commands, so as to have full control over our developer experience and stability.
+> **Note**: Unlike most other package managers that delegate non-install-related commands to other tools, `pnpm` reimplements all commands to have full control over the developer experience and stability.

  **Install Dependencies:**
  ```bash
  pnpm install